-Nacoa (The National Association for Children of Alcoholics) is a registered charity (No. 1009143), founded in 1990 to address the needs of children growing up in families where one or both parents suffer from alcoholism or a similar addictive problem.
+Nacoa (The National Association for Children of Alcoholics) is a registered charity (No. 1009143), founded in 1990 to address the needs of children affected by a parent’s drinking or similar addictive problem.
 This includes children of all ages, many of whose problems only become apparent in adulthood.

 Nacoa has four broad aims:

-- To offer information, advice and support to children of alcohol-dependent parents
+- To offer information, advice and support for children affected by a parent’s drinking

 - To reach professionals who work with them

 - To raise their profile in the public consciousness

 - To promote research into the problems they face and the prevention of alcohol use disorder developing in this vulnerable group